 "Class X3 Strip Rates" means, for the purposes of calculating the pass-through rate for the class X3 certificates, the rates per annum at which interest accrues from time to time on the three components of the total notional amount of the class X3 certificates outstanding immediately prior to the related distribution date.
-One component will be comprised of the outstanding principal balance of the class B certificates, one component will be comprised of the outstanding principal balance of the class C certificates and one component will be comprised of the outstanding principal balance of the class C certificates and one component will be comprised of the outstanding principal balance of the class C certificates.
-For purposes of calculating the pass-through rate for the class X3 certificates for each Interest Accrual Period, the applicable Class X3 Strip Rate with respect to each such component for each such Interest Accrual Period will be a rate per annum equal to the excess, if any, of (i) the Weighted Average Net Mortgage Pass-Through Rate for the related distribution date minus the sum of (a) the Class X2-B Strip Rate and (b) the CREFC[®] Intellectual Property Royalty License Fee Rate over (ii)(a) with respect to the components related to the class B and C certificates, the pass-through rate in effect during such Interest Accrual Period for the class B and C certificates, as applicable, and (b) with respect to the component related to the class D certificates, as applicable, and (b) with respect to the component related to the class D certificates, as applicable, and (b) with respect to the component related to the class D certificates, as applicable, and (b) with respect to the component related to the class D certificates, S Strip Rate be less than zero.
+One component will be comprised of the outstanding principal balance of the class B certificates, one component will be comprised of the outstanding principal balance of the class C certificates and one component will be comprised of the outstanding principal balance of the class D certificates.
+For purposes of calculating the pass-through rate for the class X3 certificates for each Interest Accrual Period, the applicable Class X3 Strip Rate with respect to each such component for each such Interest Accrual Period will be a rate per annum equal to the excess, if any, of (i) the Weighted Average Net Mortgage Pass-Through Rate for the related distribution date minus the sum of (a) the Class X2-B Strip Rate and (b) the CREFC® Intellectual Property Royalty License Fee Rate over (ii)(a) with respect to the components related to the class B and C certificates, the pass-through rate in effect during such Interest Accrual Period for the class B or C certificates, as applicable, and (b) with respect to the component related to the class D certificates, 0.0000%.
+In no event may any Class X3 Strip Rate be less than zero.